 Denver Seminary is committed to providing a safe environment for all members of each of our campus communities.
 We understand that appropriate policies, in conjunction with personal responsibility and vigilance on the part of all members of the Seminary community, are necessary to maintain an environment of safety.
-As our crime statistics indicate, we have been very fortunate historically in having a very low crime rate on our Littleton campus and in the immediate neighborhood.
-During the calendar year 2020, there were no Clery Act crimes reported on our campuses or on public property adjacent to our campuses.
+As our crime statistics indicate, we have been very fortunate historically in having a low crime rate on our Littleton campus and in the immediate neighborhood.